basis2D module#

 - shift_legendre(y, degree_i, degree_j)#

-phi_{ij} = phi_i o phi_j , where “o” is a composition operator
+- Shifted Legendre Polynomials in 2D - phi_{ij} = phi_i o phi_j , where “o” is a composition operator - Parameters#- xfloat

 - yfloat